 And everyone likes stories.
 Until recently, businesses did not think of stories as a marketing tool.
 But the new consumer has changed all of that.
 Today’s consumer wants more than a “pitch” for a product or service.
-He wants an “experience” with a business; he wants to know a business personally and the people behind that business.
+He wants an “experience” with a business; he wants to know a business personally and the people behind it.
 It’s all about relationships today.

 And one way to personalize your business and develop those relationships is to tell stories.

-Here’s Your Motivation
+Here’s Your Motivation for Storytelling Engage Customers

 Let this statistic sink in for a minute: Every 24 hours, 4 million blog posts are published.
 If you are a content marketer, you should be feeling pretty overwhelmed.
 How much does your current content stand out in this environment?
 It probably doesn’t.
-But if you can begin to experiment with storytelling, in many forms, you will become a master.
+But if you can begin to experiment with storytelling in many forms, you will become a master.
 And as you become a master, your stories will resonate with your audience, they will be shared, and your name will be spread.

-So, exactly how do you tell stories?
+So, exactly how do you tell storytelling to engage customers?

 The Basics of Business Storytelling

-Business Storytelling and Customer Engagement Tips
+Business Storytelling and Customer Engage Tips

 How many of us have viewed the video of “Chewbacca Mom?”
-And how many of us wish that we could create content that went as viral?
+And how many of us wish that we could create content that went viral?
 She told a story – she went to a store, found a Chewbacca mask on sale, bought it, and then had a wonderful time playing with it.
 Within five days, the video received more than 140 million views.

 Tell Your Own Story

 Who are you?
 How did you come to start this company?
-What do you value about the product or service you have brought to market?
+What do you value about the product or service you have brought to the market?
 What do you do when not working?
 When consumers can put a “face” to a business and understand that the owner is just like them, they develop trust in that business.
 And consumers today will not patronize any brand they don’t trust.

 Tell Stories About Your Team

 These are factual human-interest tales that people enjoy seeing.
-As Neighton White, content editor for Supreme Dissertations, puts it: “We have an amazing team of writers, and we feature them and their stories as often as we can.
+As Leighton White, content editor for Supreme Dissertations puts it: “We have an amazing team of writers, and we feature them and their stories as often as we can.
 We know that this brings customers “closer” to us.